What is Calprotectin?

 Stress also influences your calprotectin levels and degree of intestinal inflammation.
 Obviously, this is not the main trigger of your digestive problems.
 However, from my own experience, I have noticed that many people report flare-ups during high-stress periods.

-Aerobic exercises and yoga are the best ways to relieve stress and fight depression, which positively influences your overall health, including digestive system.
+Aerobic exercises and yoga are the best ways to relieve stress and fight depression, which positively influences your overall health, including your digestive system.

-In order to beat stress, let out your emotion in the face-to-face conversation with your best friend.
+In order to beat stress, let out your emotion in a face-to-face conversation with your best friend.
 Don’t hesitate to schedule an appointment with your psychologist if you’d like to talk to a specialist and get some advice.

 Breathing strategies and meditation can help you manage your stress and relieve tension.
 You can also try biofeedback to improve your emotional and mental health.

-Moreover, constant smoking can cause Crohn’s disease or make it worse, increasing the risk of relapse.
+Moreover, constant smoking can cause Crohn's disease or make it worse, increasing the risk of relapse.
 If you want to optimize your gut health and reduce inflammation, you should stop smoking.
-It is not a recommendation, it is a must.
+It is not a recommendation; it is a must.
 Take your health seriously.

 Assessing calprotectin levels can help detect inflammation in the intestines caused by IBD, gut infection, allergy or NSAID medication.
 Also, testing calprotectin is useful for monitoring the activity of digestive disorder and measuring the degree of inflammation.